d1urno/profile/src/content/experiences/en/parana.md

 ---
-title: Institutional Website - Paraná Banco
+title: Project Lead Developer - Paraná Banco
 period: '2019'
 link: https://paranabanco.com.br/
 order: 6
 ---

-Project lead developer, dedicated to backend using Drupal Headless exposing a GraphQL endpoint and DevOps tasks as CI/CD in cooperation with Bank's developer team.
-Collaborated on frontend with my team using React (Hooks, Styled components, Redux) and Apollo Client.
+This was a remote project involving the institutinal website of the bank, with a brief onsite period in Curitiba, Brazil.
+I was leading the project while also having focus on its backend with Drupal Headless exposing GraphQL endpoints and DevOps tasks with CI/CD in cooperation with Bank's developer team.
+Contributed minimally on frontend with my team using React (Hooks, Styled components, Redux) and Apollo Client.